salihalammari/Back-end-developer-career-path/learn to code with python/variables/README.md

 ```
 # F-Strings in Python
 Ever played Pokemon and chosen a funny name so that the in-game messages would come out funny?
-In Python we can create strings that contain dynamic values with the [f-string](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals ) syntax.
+In Python, we can create strings that contain dynamic values with the [f-string](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals ) syntax.

 ```bash
 num_bananas = 10